 Women who are over 35 and smoke shouldn’t.
 And they shouldn’t take hormonal contraceptives, either.

 Studies have shown that contraceptive injection may increase the risk of osteoporosis.
 Women who are at high risk or who smoke should probably find another option.

 Sterilization and/or long-term contraception such as implants may not be the best options as they are rather invasive for a woman at a low risk of unintended pregnancy.

 Female condoms can be awkward to use for the inexperienced, but they are well lubricated and may reduce or eliminate the pain of intercourse for a woman with vaginal dryness.
 Male condoms have to be used consistently and according to instructions to be effective, and breaks do happen.
 If you’re using a lubricant, be sure your condoms and your lubricant are compatible.

+Have you taken our menopause assessment?
 Join over 100,000 women to learn more about your symptoms and where you are in the menopause journey.